-2. Meet Agents In Person
+2. Meet Agents in Person

 It’s a good idea to interview three agents before picking one.
 Here are some questions you should ask:

-- What neighborhoods do they specialize in?
+- What neighborhoods do you specialize in?

 3. Set Up Expectations for Communication

 Tell your agent how you’d like to stay in touch during the buying process.
 Do you do prefer texts?
 Facebook messenger?
-Or do you like old-fashioned phone calls (Telephone calls: Still a thing!)
+Or do you like old-fashioned phone calls (telephone calls: Still a thing!)?